-This category is intended to provide funding to improve traffic flow and reduce congestion between Concord and Brentwood along State Route 242 and State Route 4 to reduce congestion, increase mobility and provide alternatives to single occupant vehicle travel.
-To the greatest degree possible, local funds generated by this measure shall be used to leverage additional regional, state and/or federal funds for this project.
+This category is intended to provide funding to improve

+traffic flow and reduce congestion between Concord

+and Brentwood along State Route 242 and State Route

+4 to reduce congestion, increase mobility and provide

+alternatives to single occupant vehicle travel.
+To the

+greatest degree possible, local funds generated by this

+measure shall be used to leverage additional regional,

+state and/or federal funds for this project.
 Advanced traffic management programs and/or other projects or programs that encourage the use of connected vehicle and/or autonomous vehicles in the corridor are eligible for funding from this category provided that the project sponsor can demonstrate that they reduce congestion, increase mobility and provide alternatives to single occupant vehicle travel.
 Projects funded from this category must be on or near the SR 242 or SR 4 corridors.
 Selection of final project(s) shall be based on a performance analysis of project alternatives consistent with Authority requirements.

-I-80 Interchange Improvements at San Pablo Dam Road and Central Avenue subregion.
+This category is intended to fund improvements of the I-80 interchanges at San Pablo Dam Road, Central Avenue, and other locations along I-80 in consultation with the subregion.
 The improvements of the interchanges are a priority to gain corridor traffic flow improvements.